Everyone knows that car oil must regularly be changed at reasonable intervals to ensure that the vehicle will run smoothly.

 As with any vehicle, you will want to make sure that it is clean before shipping.
 Remove all dirt and soil deposits on the body and wheels of your bike.
 This will make it easier to inspect your bike and note any damages.
 It will also help the shipper inspect your bike and take their own notes.
 Take photos of your motorcycle before and after it is shipped just in case you need them.

-When you are ready to ship your vehicle, you will only want to go to a professional.
+When you are ready to ship your motorcycle across the country, you will only want to go to a professional.
 They are the only ones who can ship your vehicles correctly.
-For the most trusted shippers, Executive Auto Shippers are the leaders in auto shipping.
+For the most trusted shippers, Executive Auto Shippers are the leaders in auto and motorcycle shipping.
 For more information, contact us at (847)557-0200.

 Owning a classic car can be an investment or fuel your love of great automobiles.
 Either way, you will find the need to take care of it as best as you can.
 One way that car owners fail at protecting their car is by not properly storing them when they are not in-use.
 It is especially important for seasons with extreme weather (i.e. summer and winter) that your car be put away so that its exterior does not suffer/